 MIR Server Engine is written in C++ and has been specifically crafted to let players immerse themselves in a detailed, heavily interactive online virtual world.
-There are plans for the engine to be open sourced and made available to other developers to use, with a revenue share agreement, soon after Galaxies of Eden releases.
+MIR Server Engine will be made available to other developers for use, with a revenue share agreement and accessible source code, soon after Galaxies of Eden releases.

 Galaxies of Eden is planned to be subscription based.